muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 But it must not behave as if:

-- “this looks like a famous example” is enough to justify routing
+- “this looks like a famous example”

+is enough to justify routing.

 Exemplars should support: